 • Performance Needs: Examine the speed of read/write and options for indexing.

-Understanding the particular needs of the clients you serve in creating an excellent Point of Sale (POS) software solution is a must.
-Understanding who to target and how to create a point of sale system that meets their requirements.
-The market for point of sale (POS) hardware in the United States was valued at 7.73 billion dollars in 2018 and was projected to grow to 9.54 billion dollars by 2025.
+As per the research by Statista, the market for point of sale (POS) hardware in the United States was valued at 7.73 billion dollars in 2018 and was projected to grow to 9.54 billion dollars by 2025.

 Required Peripherals